maryi/CSCW-Project/Project report/ReportDocument.md

 *Synchronicity*: In both set of descriptors it has the same name and same options with slight differences based on the context.

 *Planned Permanence*: this descriptor provides information about the length of the collaboration.
-The rational we followed to suggest an appropriate tool given this information is based on two assumptions: 1) the longer the collaboration participants are more willing to spend time learning the complexities of a tool and 2) they are more open to pay for software or install it in their computers.
+The rational we followed to suggest an appropriate tool given this information is based on two assumptions: 1) for a long-term collaboration participants may be more willing to spend time learning the complexities of a tool and 2) they are more open to pay for software or install it on their computers.
 Consequently, this descriptor is paired with *learning curve* and *service type* in the tool descriptor.

 *Turnover*: In order to bring support for this descriptor, we selected *content privacy* and *hierarchy* from the tool-features set.
-This decision was made on the bases that both, by describing the possibilities of information visibility and role assignation, define the level of turnover in the work.
+This decision was made on the basis that both, describing the possibilities of information visibility and role assignation, define the level of turnover in the work.

-*Nascence*: although we agreed this is an important descriptor for collaborative work, we failed to see the way it could get benefit from any particular tool feature; exercise that was possible with the other MoCA dimensions.
-In our solution, we kept the descriptor with the same definition in both sets and possible values.
+*Nascence*: although we agreed this is an important descriptor for collaborative work, we failed to see the way it would benefit from any particular tool feature.
+In our solution, we kept the descriptor and possible values with the same definition in both descriptions for work and tools.

-*Domains*: this descriptor is defined in both sets of descriptors, as we are interested to know on which knowledge areas the collaboration will take place and what knowledge areas does the tool support.
+*Domains*: this descriptor is defined in both sets of descriptors, as we are interested to know which knowledge areas the collaboration will take place and what knowledge areas the tool supports.

 *Purpose*: this descriptor is paired with another one of the same name.
 Similar to the case of *'domains'*, we are interested to know the purpose of the collaboration and what purposes the tool can support.